 Developer tool companies have a unique and tough path to market.
 It’s really nice to have access to founders that are facing your same challenges, and who you can ask for advice and then help others in return.

 Harbaugh and the LaunchDarkly team got a chance to work alongside fellow developer companies like OverOps, RainforestQA, and Apiary.
 One community member, Heavybit advisor and former Heroku CEO, Oren Teich, happened to sit near Edith and offered her regular advice during her tenure in the Heavybit clubhouse.

 Says Harbaugh, “While designing our early pricing model, Oren encouraged us to charge more.
 He warned me that most technical founders charged too little, and challenged me to charge more if I was proud of our product and the value we offer.”

 “One thing people might not know about Heavybit is that they help establish visibility and public awareness with the right developer audiences”, says Harbaugh.

 From practicing my public speaking, to getting articles published, to starting a podcast; Heavybit gave me a platform and the confidence to do it.

 “For example, they made the podcast painless, they built state of the art studios and offered a post production team to manage everything for us.
 I just had to show-up.”

 Edith knew as the company’s CEO that it was up to her to create more visibility for her product and team.
-Throughout the program she took every opportunity she was offered to increase visibility and receive feedback — presenting on the Heavybit’s stage, guest writing and publishing to major technology press outlets, and cohosting different events and podcasts.
+Throughout the accelerator, she took every opportunity she was offered to increase visibility and receive feedback — presenting on Heavybit’s stage, guest writing and publishing to major technology press outlets, and cohosting different events and podcasts.